1. INTRODUCTION

 3.2.1.
 APPOINTING A TECHNICAL RESPONSIBLE PARTY AND MAKING SURE ALL PROFESSIONALS ARE REGULARIZED BEFORE THE COMPETENT PROFESSIONAL COUNCILS

-Pursuant to Decree No. 20,931/193230, public and private hospitals of any nature, as well as analyses and clinical trials laboratories, among other establishments performing healthcare activities, are only allowed to operate if under the responsibility and the technical management of physicians or pharmacists, as applicable, depending on the activities performed.
+Pursuant to Federal Decree No. 20,931/193226, public and private hospitals of any nature, as well as analyses and clinical trials laboratories, among other establishments performing healthcare activities, are only allowed to operate if under the responsibility and the technical management of physicians or pharmacists, as applicable, depending on the activities performed.

 As a result, hospitals must appoint a physician to be the technical responsible party for the establishment (responsável técnico).
-The technical responsible must be duly licensed by the Regional Medical Council (“CRM”) of the jurisdiction of the hospital.
+The technical responsible must be duly licensed by the Regional Medical Council (“CRM”) of the jurisdiction of the hospital27.

-Other duties of the technical responsible are: (i) applying for the company’s registration before the CRM (as explained in item 3.2.2. below)32, (ii) informing CRM of any modifications regarding their status as technical responsible party, as well as of (iii) informing CRM of any modifications to the company’s bylaws and the changes to the hospital’s clinical staff every year.
+Other duties of the technical responsible are: (i) applying for the company’s registration before the CRM (as explained in item 3.2.2. below)28, (ii) informing CRM of any modifications regarding their status as technical responsible party, as well as of (iii) informing CRM of any modifications to the company’s bylaws and the changes to the hospital’s clinical staff every year.

 Depending on the activities performed by the company, which should be described in the hospital’s internal procedures, it may be necessary to also obtain certifications and authorizations before others class councils.